mguadarrama/CursoRubyOnRails/README.md

 - yield
 - Using the Enumerable Module

-##Chapter 9: Odds and Ends
+##Module 9: Odds and Ends
-- Ruby Conventions
-- Bit Manipulation
-- Substituting
-- Marshalling
-- Reflection
-- grep
-- Classes are Objects
-- Aliasing
 - Testing
 - Test::Unit::TestCase
 - Testing Your Own Classes
 - Freezing Objects

-##Chapter 10: An Overview Of Ruby on Rails
+##Module 10: An Overview Of Ruby on Rails
 - What is Ruby on Rails?
 - Overview of Rails Components
 - Installing Rails